 Let’s Make Latkes!

-And now for these amazing latkes.
-Anyone coming to my house for dinner over the holidays will be getting these beauties as an appetizer!
+And now for these amazing Sweet Potato Latkes.
+By the way, anyone coming to my house for dinner over the holidays will be getting these beauties as an appetizer!
 They can be made ahead too, and just reheated before adding the toppings.

 For some quick visuals, I form the latke mixture into little haystacks.
 Each haystack is a little more than 2 tablespoons.
 I heat up the oil until it shimmers, and arrange the haystacks in the skillet.
 They sizzle just a bit, but not splatter, when they hit the oil.
 By the way, this is a perfect size for an appetizer, but feel free to double the size for an entrée or side dish.